 "Bewust Ongevalvrij Blijven" (BOB) – Consciously staying accident-free: BOB is the name of a drink-driving awareness campaign by the Belgian government.
 The Roeselare plant has taken up this theme and introduced the plant's own BOB campaign for employees, aimed at preventing accidents and ensuring safe working conditions by voluntary employees looking out for safety.
 Villeroy & Boch Wellness NV in Roeselare, Belgium is known for its wellness products.
 This is the production site for acrylic bathtubs and showertrays.
 Every day, employees operate heavy and highly technical equipment.
 Potential risks cannot be excluded.
 This makes it even more important to make employees aware of possible dangers to further increase the site's occupational safety.
 The majority of all accidents in the workplace are caused by unsafe behaviour.

-Over the last few years, QHSE Manager (Quality, Health, Safety, Environment) Cornelia Bogaerts has been working with management to improve the safety culture as well as increasing awareness of health issues among employees using a so-called "bottom-up" model.
+QHSEE Manager (Quality, Health, Safety, Environment, Energy) Mieke Vandenborre is continuously working with management has been working with management to improve the safety culture as well as increasing awareness of health issues among employees using a so-called "bottom-up" model.
 Healthy eating and exercise are given the same emphasis as a safety-conscious attitude.
 And it's working: In 2016, the plant celebrated, with healthy smoothies for employees, the 800th accident-free day, making it "best in class" among Villeroy & Boch plants worldwide – a best practice example of a "zero-accidents philosophy" which can inspire other sites.